pni-lab/connattractor/docs/01-paper.md

 Brain function is characterized by the continuous activation and deactivation of anatomically distributed neuronal populations {cite:p}`buzsaki2006rhythms`.

-Irrespective of the presence or absence of explicit stimuli, regional activation never seems to occur in isolation {cite:p}`bassett2017network`.
-Brain regions appear to work in concert, giving rise to a rich and spatiotemporally complex fluctuation {cite:p}`gutierrez2019infraslow`.
+Irrespective of the presence or absence of explicit stimuli, brain regions appear to work in concert, giving rise to a rich and spatiotemporally complex fluctuation {cite:p}`bassett2017network`.
 This fluctuation is neither random, nor stationary over time {cite:p}`liu2013time; zalesky2014time`.
-It exhibits quasi-periodic properties {cite:p}`thompson2014quasi`, with a limited number of recurring patterns known as "brain states" {cite:p}`greene2023everyone; vidaurre2017brain; liu2013time; richiardi2011decoding`.
+It is organized around largee-scale gradints {cite:p}`margulies2016situating; huntenburg2018large` and exhibits quasi-periodic properties, with a limited number of recurring patterns known as "brain states" {cite:p}`greene2023everyone; vidaurre2017brain; liu2013time`.

-From hidden Markov models, to point-process analyses, a wide variety of descriptive techniques have been previously employed to characterize whole-brain dynamics {cite:p}`smith2012temporally; vidaurre2017brain; liu2013time; chen2018human`.
+A wide variety of descriptive techniques have been previously employed to characterize whole-brain dynamics {cite:p}`smith2012temporally; vidaurre2017brain; liu2013time; chen2018human`.
 These efforts have provided accumulating evidence not only for the existence of dynamic brain states but also for their clinical significance {cite:p}`hutchison2013dynamic; barttfeld2015signature; meer2020movie`.
 However, the underlying driving forces remain elusive due to the descriptive nature of such studies.